 Tiger Trout Releases

-Stocking programs like this enhance angling opportunities and evaluate the potential of tiger trout as a valuable target for fishing enthusiasts.
+Such releases enhance angling opportunities and allow fishery experts to assess the viability of tiger trout as a sustainable target for anglers near Rotorua.

 Rainbow Trout Dominance